-How I Came To Peace With My Choices As A Single Mom
+How I Made Peace With My Choices As A Single Mom

 Words: Belinda Becker

-This artist believed her life was full of struggle and regret until she had a change of heart, courtesy of her 8-year-old daughter.
+This artist believed her life was full of struggle and regret until her 8-year-old daughter showed her the truth.

 There have been many times in my life when I've questioned my choices.
 The choice to be a freelance artist (dancing, DJing, and acting) as opposed to choosing the corporate world after graduating from college.
 The choice to move to New York alone, without the support of my family.
 The choice to fall in love with a man of no means, the choice to still have his baby.
 I've questioned my decisions because each of these choices have come with struggle.